Building Companies in London and the “Small Builders” Initiative

 In order to meet London’s need for quality affordable housing, there needs to arguably be a mix of housing and communities on offer.
 SME developers need to be brought back into the fold to achieve this and have access to more unique opportunities which is where the Small Site, Small Builders programme comes in.

-Why is there a need to develop smaller sites and what is the challenges?
+Why is there a need to develop smaller sites and what are the challenges?

 Even though there is a huge potential for small and medium-sized building companies in London to use these publicly-owned sites for affordable residential housing, since they are skilled at developing these smaller sites, there are still a number of challenges that need to be addressed.